neryabigon/gpt-app/README.md

-# Flutter GPT Chat App
+# Flutter GPT-4 Chat App

-A Flutter chat app that uses the GPT (Generative Pre-trained Transformer) to generate responses and DALLE to generate images based on user's input.
+A Flutter chat app that uses the GPT-4 to generate responses and DALLE to generate images based on user's input.

 ## Features

-- Chat with a GPT AI model
+- Chat with a GPT-4 AI model
 - Generate image responses based on user prompt
+- Responsive layout for mobile, tablet, and desktop devices
 - Theme mode switcher (Light/Dark)
-- Responsive layout for mobile, tablet, and desktop devices
 - Save and load chat history

 ## Getting Started